 The ‘Haunted Brisbane: CBD Ghost Tour’ website reveals that many customers have admitted to having “ghostly experiences” while taking part in this activity.

 If you’re lucky, you might come across the ‘Arcade Ghost’.
 According to Brisbane Potpourri, the ‘Arcade Ghost’ appears to be a female in Victorian dress – perhaps a customer who enjoyed her time in Brisbane Arcade so much, she never wanted to leave!

 There are, apparently, many haunted locations in and around the city.
-If you organise a rental car in Brisbane, you could make a list of these destinations and take a ghost tour of your own creation.
+If you organise your car hire with East Coast Car Rentals, you could make a list of these destinations and take a ghost tour of your own creation.

 This way, if you do see a ghost, you’ll be safe inside your vehicle!